P2T: Pyramid Pooling Transformer for Scene Understanding

+\myPara{Significance of pyramid pooling for different stages. } We perform ablation studies of the pyramid pooling design of P2T. for different stages.
+Since stage 1 only contains convolutions for downsampling, we do not perform such ablation study at stage 1.
+The baseline is same with the last ablation studies.
+The pooling ratio of single pooling operation is set to 8 for ensuring comparable downsampling ratios.
+Results are shown in \tabref{tab:abla_pypool_stages}.
+We can observe pyramid pooling can improve the performance at all stages.
+The performance becomes higher when more stages are applied with multiple pooling operations.
+From the results, the improvement on applying multiple pooling operations on stage 4 (No. 3 of \tabref{tab:abla_pypool_stages}) is larger than that on other stages (No. 2, 4 of \tabref{tab:abla_pypool_stages}), because stage 4 has more basic blocks than the summation of stage [2,3] and stage 5.

-\myPara{Pooling type.} \tabref{tab:abla_pool_operation} shows the results using different pooling operations.
-Here, we try average pooling and maximum pooling.
-It is easy to know that different pooling types do not affect the computational complexity and the number of network parameters.
-Regarding the results of ImageNet classification accuracy \cite{russakovsky2015imagenet} and ADE20K segmentation mIoU \cite{zhou2017scene}, average pooling is much better than maximum pooling, so the former one is used as the default choice.
+\myPara{Pooling operation choices.} We conduct experiments for different pooling operations, as shown in \tabref{tab:abla_pool_operation}.
+There are three typical choices, \ie, max pooling, depthwise convolution, and the default average pooling.
+The kernel size of depthwise convolution is the same as max/average pooling to keep the same downsampling rate.
+It is obvious that different pooling types do not affect the computational complexity and they only affect the number of the parameters of the downsampling kernel.
+Regarding the results of ImageNet classification accuracy \cite{russakovsky2015imagenet} and ADE20K segmentation mIoU \cite{zhou2017scene}, average pooling is much better than the other two choices.
+Thus, we apply average pooling as the default pooling choice.